 Avotaynu would like to thank the following persons

 who participated in computerizing these lists :

 Michael Radel of the Jewish Genealogical Society of Philadelphia

 who coordinated the volunteer effort and developed the database.

 Also Robert Wascou, president of the Jewish Genealogical Society

-of Sacramento.
 Also members of the Tiferet Bet Israel Men's

 Club of Blue Bell, Pennsylvania; Ginny Atkins, Ormond Beach,